 Both exercise therapy and yoga can help individuals address impulsivity, which is a common trait among individuals who enter drug and alcohol treatment programs.
 We help you find a way to over-ride negative impulses, such as a strong, impulsive desire to use drugs.
 This is one of the most important end results of therapy.
 Learning to control impulsive behavior and replace these negative impulses with positive choices is important for supporting long-term sobriety.

 Incorporating exercise therapy and yoga as part of a holistic drug and alcohol recovery program has become very popular within the past decade.

-At DreamLife Recovery, we offer comprehensive exercise therapy programs in addition to yoga.
+At DreamLife Recovery, we offer exercise therapy programs in addition to yoga.
 Our goal is to provide patients with the tools they need to live a sober life.
 By serving as a natural mood enhancer and promoting whole body health, exercise therapy and yoga help teach our patients new coping mechanisms and reduce the likelihood of relapse.

 Some deep breathing and meditation sessions can take less than fifteen minutes.

 Not only will you have access to therapies like yoga and meditation, you will be encouraged to share your breakthroughs and new methods of coping with family members and friends.